pkoetzing/package-sample/README.md

             - helpmod
                 - helper( )

+## Absolute Imports (from anywhere)

+1. import package.subpkg.submod1.func1
+   y = package.subpkg.submod1.func1()

+2. import package.subpkg.submod1.func1 as func1
+   y = func1()

+3. from package.subpkg.submod1 import func1
+   y = func1()

+4. from package.subpkg import submod1
+   y = submod1.func1()

+## Relative Imports (not from \_\_main__)

+1. In module.py: from .subpkg.submod1 import func1

+2. In submod1.py: from .submod2 import func2

+2. In submod1.py: from ..helppkg.helpmod import helper

 ## What to do

 1. Clone the repository and explare structure and files
 2. Run script.py step-by-step in the debugger
+3. Try out the different ways to import the package
-3. Compare the 2 methods of calling _helper_ in func1 and func2
+4. Compare the 2 methods of calling _helper_ in func1 and func2
-4. Try out the different ways to import the package
 5. Observe the logs from code declaration and code execution
 6. Try to run the main module in script-mode
 7. Check the first PATH element in the debugger with